search

 Approach

-Grant Elementary adopted Second Step® SEL for Adults in 2021 to help educators establish trust and build relationships with their students and colleagues.
+Grant Elementary adopted the Second Step® program for educators in 2021 to help educators establish trust and build relationships with their students and colleagues.
 School leaders provided staff with the flexibility to complete the program’s microlearnings based on their schedules, emphasized the value of staff contributions and feedback, and ensured support throughout the program.

 Outcomes

 After completing the first two program modules, Building Trust and Managing Stress, staff reported a decrease in burnout symptoms and workplace conflicts.
 They noted an increase in levels of trust among colleagues and students, as well as improved self-awareness and motivation among staff.
-Educators also reported that developing their own social-emotional competencies helped them model these skills for their students more effectively.
+Educators also reported that strengthening their own personal and relational competencies helped them model these skills for their students more effectively.